KEYZ

 KEYZ (660 AM) is a local radio station in Williston, North Dakota.
-The station broadcasts news and information, as well as classic country music 24 hours a day.
+The station broadcasts news/talk, as well as classic country music 24 hours a day.
 KEYZ has a 5,000–watt signal that covers more than 20 counties and portions of two Canadian provinces.
 Additionally, it is heard in the immediate Williston area on FM translator K277DR, at 103.3 FM.

 The station also has two sister stations, KTHC and KYYZ.
 All three stations are owned by Townsquare Media, and are located at 410 6th Street East, on Williston's east side.